Our Stories of Change

 For 47 years, Bob struggled with unwanted homosexual attractions, alternating between years-long cycles of indulgence and white-knuckled resistance.
 Finally, he joined a support group and discovered from others who had been freed from homosexual desires the mistake he had been making: He had been trying to do it all himself.
 As millions of recovering alcoholics in AA had done before, Bob finally surrendered his life and will to God.
 Within weeks, Bob felt his homo-erotic desires lifted, and he began a new life of intimacy with and trust in God, his wife, and male friends.

 After trying in vain for years to overcome his secret homosexual sex addiction, Dan finally "came out" enough to ask others for help.
-Work with a spiritual counselor, new friends, inner-child therapy, a Twelve Step group, the Evergreen support group and the New Warrior Training Adventure all brought together important pieces of healing.
+Work with a spiritual counselor, new friends, inner-child therapy, a Twelve Step group, the Evergreen support group and an experiential men's weekend for inner-healing and personal growth -- all these brought together important pieces of healing.
 Today, Dan says the emptiness of past lust is filled with a far more satisfying sense of brotherhood and platonic but deep brotherly love.